-Eight Black Hawk College East Campus ag students recently received the prestigious American FFA Degree at the 86th annual National FFA Convention & Expo held Oct.
+Eight Black Hawk College East Campus ag students received the prestigious American FFA Degree at the 86th annual National FFA Convention & Expo held Oct.
 30-Nov.
 2, 2013, in Louisville, Ky.

-BHC students and faculty members were among 55,000 people who celebrated four days of “The Future of Agriculture.”
+BHC students and faculty members were among 55,000 people who celebrated “The Future of Agriculture.”

 The American FFA Degree is awarded to FFA members who have demonstrated the highest level of commitment to FFA and made significant accomplishments in their Supervised Agricultural Experiences (SAEs).
 Approximately 3,500 American FFA Degrees are handed out each year at the National FFA Convention & Expo.
 That number represents less than half of 1 percent of all FFA members, making it one of the organization’s highest honors.

 Ross Newton of Bloomington, Ind., a second-year BHC student and 2012 American FFA Degree recipient, took a year off after high school to fulfill state reporter officer duties for FFA.
 “The National FFA organization is the largest youth leadership organization in the world.
 It is a huge honor to receive a state degree, let alone the American degree,” he said.